sahwar/pmbackup/README.md

 This repository includes everything you need to build and modify the backup tool, with the exception of the RAB this was created in.

 It also includes 2 third-party components for convenience.
-Please not that these components do not fall under the MIT license of this application:
+Please note that these components do not fall under the MIT license of this application:

-- third party\7za.exe: stand-alone 7-zip archiver windows executable ©Igor Pavlov used to provide compressed archives
+- third party\7za.exe: stand-alone 7-zip archiver windows executable Â©Igor Pavlovused to provide compressed archives
-- plugins\hpwUtility[nnn].zip: NeoBook plugin required by the application ©H.P.Wickern
+- plugins\hpwUtility[nnn].zip: NeoBook plugin required by the application Â©H.P.Wickern
 (See the license file inside the zip for more details) used to read/handle .ini files